NyteshadeXT/PF2e-Core-Vault/2-Session Journals/Age-of-Worms/AoW Session 001.md

 ## Post
 ### New Creations

-**Important Note** Zamosshe knows [[Allustan]].
+**Important Note** Zamosshe knows [[5-World/NPCs/Diamond Lake/Allustan]].
 Likely a apprentice relationship but could be something more.
 Watch to see if Aaron tries to build on this.

 ### Date & Time